OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

     # end
     show_open_package(this_package, "", 0) do
       img = kit_image(kit_svgs)
-      note "Check that the following tubes are in the pack:" note display_svg(img, 0.75)
+      check "Check that the following tubes are in the pack:" note display_svg(img, 0.75)
-    end
-  end
+      note "Arrange tubes on plastic rack for later use." end end